pytroll/satpy/doc/source/faq.rst

     :local:

-How can I speed up image production for composites that need resampling?
+How can I speed up creation of composites that need resampling?
 ------------------------------------------------------------------------

 Satpy performs some initial image generation on the fly, but for composites